List of Soviet war memorials: Other

 Joseph Stalin is still quoted in stone in German and Russian at least in Treptow and Vienna.
 Such inscriptions have been generally removed in Soviet Union and Soviet bloc countries as part of de-Stalinization.

 A Soviet war memorial was erected in Plummer Park, West Hollywood, California in 2005.
 The memorial depicts cranes in flight, a reference to a popular Russian-language song by Rasul Gamzatov.
 A refrain from the song is shown in both English and Russian.
-A granite slab bares the inscription "dedicated in honor of and in tribute to the World War II veterans from the former Soviet Union" in English.
+A granite slab bears the inscription "dedicated in honor of and in tribute to the World War II veterans from the former Soviet Union" in English.
 West Hollywood is the center of a large Russian-speaking community from the former Soviet Union.